Experiences of Public Sector Procurement

 Based in London, Janet works with Simpact’s clients in the South East of England.

-Rikki is a qualified youth worker and worked with young people across the country before becoming Head of Youth Service in Bromley.
+Rikki is a qualified youth worker and worked with young people across the country culminating in becoming Head of Youth Service in Bromley.
 He spent two years at the GLA in the Children and Young People’s unit and three and a half years at One Housing Group managing supported accommodation for homeless young people.
 Rikki is a Trustee for Friends of the Elderly, chairing their Strategic Delivery Sub Committee, as well as Chair of the Healthwatch Bexley Advisory Board.

 Over the last 12 years Liton has worked in the UK and internationally across business development and operational environments to secure and deliver contracts for private, public and not for profit organisations across multiple sectors including: employability, health and social care and IAG services.
 Liton has worked in the UK, India and South Africa to lead on business development and the operationalisation of successful bids including; a multi-million all age carers advice service, direct payments services, a rural skills development programmes across six states in India and employability programmes in Johannesburg.